Top 10 questions-hosted pbx

 4)What if I change the number of lines?

-If the initial amount of lines (seats) increase or decrease at some point in the contract how will that affect any termination fees or other cancellation policies.
+If the initial amount of lines (seats) increase or decrease at some point in the contract how will that affect that contract term and any termination fees or other cancellation policies?
 Some contracts may have a per line cancellation fee, and depending on any changes that may occur at some point will you have to fork over a fee for turning off one line or one seat.
 What happens if you add a seat, will that be an easy addition to your extension setup and call treatments?
 And if you add another one or two lines 6 months down the road, how will that affect the overall contract for the other lines and the additional lines?
 For instance, you purchase 5 lines from a provider and all is OK until you have one less employee after a small downsizing.
 To cut costs you decide to cancel one line, maybe a $50./mo. savings.
-Then you find out that you need to pay a $100.00 cancel fee plus perhaps next months service fee, even though you will be keeping the other 4 lines.
+Then you find out that you need to pay a $100.00 cancel fee plus perhaps a next months service fee, even though you will be keeping the other 4 lines.
 Given this scenario, most of the potential cost cutting savings goes away.

 5)What support is included?